-- The two-army problem demonstrates this about communication over faulty lines: - a) Reliable communication can never be achieved. b) Reliable communication can be achieved but requires having the receiver - send an acknowledgement. - c) Reliable communication can be achieved but may require several back-andforth acknowledgements. - d) Reliable communication can be achieved only in one direction. - · To be 100% certain, you'll need an infinite # of back and forth ACKs
+The two-army problem demonstrates this about communication over faulty lines:

+- a) Reliable communication can never be achieved. - b) Reliable communication can be achieved but requires having the receiver send an acknowledgement. - c) Reliable communication can be achieved but may require several back-andforth acknowledgements. - d) Reliable communication can be achieved only in one direction. - To be 100% certain, you'll need an infinite # of back and forth ACKs

-- In virtual synchrony, a view change is defined as the event that takes place when: - a) The system hosting the group membership service changesb) A different process starts sending messages. - b) A different process starts sending messages.c) A message has been received by all group members. - d) The group membership changes.
+In virtual synchrony, a view change is defined as the event that takes place when:

+- a) The system hosting the group membership service changes. - b) A different process starts sending messages. - c) A message has been received by all group members. - d) The group membership changes.